 A B+ equivalent differs worldwide.
-Candidates can refer to the database on grade equivalencies for International Students, provided bythe School of Graduate Studies
+Candidates can refer to the database on grade equivalencies for International Students, provided by the School of Graduate Studies, University of Toronto.

 * A full-year course is equivalent to 2 one-semester courses.
 See FAQ page for components in required courses.

-- An acceptable English Language Test (TOEFL, IELTS, MELAB) sent directly from the testing centre*** – required of candidates whose most recent post-secondary degree was offered from an institution whose language of instruction was other than in English.
+- An accepted English Language Test (TOEFL, IELTS, MELAB) sent directly from the testing centre**** – required of candidates whose most recent post-secondary degree was offered from an institution whose language of instruction was other than in English.
 See here for minimum scores.

-- Official GRE (preferred) or GMAT** scores sent from the testing centre*** – required of candidates whose post-secondary studies were from other than a Canadian university.
+- Official GRE (preferred) or GMAT (accepted) scores *** sent from the testing centre**** – required of candidates whose post-secondary studies were from other than a Canadian university.
 See here for minimum scores.

-- Official transcripts of your academic record from all attended post-secondary institutions in sealed and signed envelopes.
+- Official academic transcripts of from all attended post-secondary institutions, in sealed and signed envelopes

-** Students who barely met the minimum grade requirement, or have not done advanced work in economic theory and/or econometrics are encouraged to take the Graduate Record Examination test preferrably, or the GMAT test.
+*** Students who barely meet the minimum grade requirement, or have not done advanced work in economic theory and/or econometrics are encouraged to take the GRE preferrably, or GMAT test.

-*** Please include a photocopy of your GRE or GMAT and English Language Test scores with your application(s).
+**** Please upload the unofficial copy of your GRE or GMAT and English Language Test scores to your online application.

-- The MFE is a full time program starting in the fall, and does not offer rolling admissions or part-time studies.
+- The MFE is a full-time program with one start date, mid-August, and does not offer rolling admissions nor part-time studies.

-- Transfer Credits: The School of Graduate Studies may permit up to 1.0 full course equivalents (FCEs) in transfer credits, subject to the approval of the Program Director/s.
+- Transfer Credits: The School of Graduate Studies may permit up to 1.0 full course equivalents (FCEs) in transfer credits, subject to approval by the Program.

 - Candidates can check the status of their application by logging into their profile on the SGS Online Admissions Site.

 Under 'Program Selection' chose ‘Department: Economics Program: Financial Economics’; Degree Program: ‘Master of Financial Economics’, and Attendance Type: ‘Full Time’.
-Note that there is a non-refundable online application processing fee of $110 CDN.
+A non-refundable online application processing fee of $110 CDN applies.

 The application package is a self-administered package.
 Applicants are responsible for ensuring that all the required documents reach the Master of Financial Economics Program Office and the School of Graduate Studies, University of Toronto by the application deadline.

-Students who are completing a program of study at the time of their application for admission should arrange transcripts in early January to reflect their fall term grades.
-Such students, should they be given an offer of admission, must ensure the MFE Office receives their final transcript AFTER their convocation date.
+Students who are completing a program of study at the time of their application for admission should arrange transcripts in early January which reflect previous fall term grades.
+Such students, should they be given an offer of admission, must ensure the MFE Program Office receives their final transcript AFTER their convocation date.

-If applying to more than one graduate program (including the MA in Economics program) at the University of Toronto, please arrange separate transcripts, GRE and English language tests to be directed to each program.
+If applying to more than one graduate program (including the MA in Economics program) at the University of Toronto, please arrange separate transcripts, references, GRE, GMAT and English language tests to be directed to each program.